-- The differences in provision of greenspace and access across administrative areas and between the National Park and areas outside; - Lack of comparable information on open space between different authorities: - Gaps in the network: - · Deficiency of local or strategic greenspace sites; - Lack of connectivity of some parts of the access network; - How to meet future needs of new populations; - Barriers to access and how these can be overcome Roads, Railway lines and rivers;
+- The differences in provision of greenspace and access across administrative areas and between the National Park and areas outside; - Lack of comparable information on open space between different authorities: - Gaps in the network: - · Deficiency of local or strategic greenspace sites; - Lack of connectivity of some parts of the access network which acts as a barrier to access through the landscape; - How to meet future needs of new populations;

-- Urban-edge recreation pressures and the impact on local landscape character; - The continuing loss of green gaps and other local open spaces and the impacts; and the potential effects of reliance on adjacent authorities to provide public open space; - Housing growth and future recreational pressure: - · Cross-boundary pressures on greenspace and access; - Different planning approaches; - Visitor pressures: - On 'honey-pot' sites particularly in the National Park, with issues around car parking capacity, local road congestion, impact on the sites and on the visitor experience; - · On the National Park boundary; - The need for a strategic, pan-authority approach to the planning of greenspace sites and access; - The need for strategic and joined up approaches to address specific issues relating to recreation and access across administrative boundaries (e.g. barriers such as highways, river crossings and rail issues; provision of large open space sites; creation of green corridors); - The resourcing funding and delivery of access and recreation in a world where it has to compete against many other priorities; - The difficulties in funding off-site schemes using development funding.
+- Barriers to access and how these can be overcome Roads, Railway lines and rivers; - Urban-edge recreation pressures and the impact on local landscape character; - The continuing loss of green gaps and other local open spaces and the impacts; and the potential effects of reliance on adjacent authorities to provide public open space; - Housing growth and future recreational pressure: - · Cross-boundary pressures on greenspace and access; - · Different planning approaches; - Visitor pressures: - On 'honey-pot' sites particularly in the National Park, with issues around car parking capacity, local road congestion, impact on the sites and on the visitor experience; - · On the National Park boundary; - The need for a strategic, pan-authority approach to the planning of greenspace sites and access; - The need for strategic and joined up approaches to address specific issues relating to recreation and access across administrative boundaries (e.g. barriers such as highways, river crossings and rail issues; provision of large open space sites; creation of green corridors); the potential role of Local Access Forums in supporting delivery; - The resourcing funding and delivery of access and recreation in a world where it has to compete against many other priorities; - The difficulties in funding off-site schemes using development funding.